-Becoming a teacher or professor is a noble profession and an exceptional opportunity for shaping the future of our country.
+Becoming a teacher or professor is an exceptional opportunity for shaping the future of our country.
 It comes with its own prestige and offers both financial incentives and job security.
-Unlike in many other careers, there are fixed vacations and the job is defined by fixed working hours.

 A professor can teach at the graduate or postgraduate level.
-We will be talking in detail about the path to becoming a professor in this blog.
+We will be talking in detail about the path to becoming a professor.
 First, let’s look at the eligibility criteria for becoming a professor in India.

 The candidate should have a master’s degree in the relevant subject and a good academic record.